kianenigma/what-blockchain-actually/content/Content/What/What Is This All About?.md

 ---
-Description: A high level description of what the whole blockchain industry is about.
+description: A high level description of what the whole blockchain industry is about.
 ---

 ## Owning Digital Money